-Dan G. of www.sportsecurities.com and myself bring you another set of random picks.
+Dan G. and I bring you another set of random picks.
 If you’re a new reader, let me reiterate; we randomly choose cards from our personal collections (PCs) to showcase and discuss.
-Let’s see what’s in the mix on this addition of Radicards Random Picks.
+Let’s see what’s in the mix on this addition of Radicards?
+Random Picks.

 Patrick’s Random Pick: Jake Peavy 2001 Upper Deck Prospect Premieres #61